 Secretary / Treasurer

-A graduate of Wichita State University, Larry served a tour of duty in the US Navy in 1968 before joining Copper State Equipment, a full line equipment sales and rental company based in Phoenix, AZ.
+Attended Wichita State University before serving a tour of duty in the US Navy in 1968 before joining Copper State Equipment in 1972, a full line equipment sales and rental company based in Phoenix, AZ.
 Larry held several management positions with the company before ultimately becoming President and Co-Owner of Copper State Equipment in 1981.
+The Company was sold in 1991.

-Ten years later, the company was sold and Larry relocated to Las Vegas, NV and took a position with Briggs Equipment and Rentals as General Manager.
-A few years later, the Saguaro cactus was calling, he returned to Phoenix, AZ and joined Sunstate Equipment Co., where he remains today as the Vice President of Culture.
+Larry relocated to Las Vegas, NV and took a position with Briggs Equipment and Rentals as General Manager.
+A few years later, the Saguaro cactus was calling, he returned to Phoenix, AZ and joined Sunstate Equipment Co. in 1997, leading the sales and marketing efforts.
+In 2016 Larry took the positon of Vice President of Culture where he remains today.

-In addition to his involvement with the Sunstate Equipment Foundation, Larry also supports and works with the American Cancer Society, Military Family Relief Foundation, YMCA, and the Arizona Humane Society.
+In addition to his involvement with the Sunstate Equipment Foundation, Larry also supports and works with the American Cancer Society, Military Family Relief Foundation, Special Olympics of Arizona, and the Arizona Humane Society.
 He was a board member for the American Rental Association, Arizona Chapter, for three years, and was recently named the ARA Man of the Year for Region 7.

 In Larry’s free time, he enjoys spoiling his grandchildren, cooking and gardening.